harishkannarao/ChromeHeadlessTesting/README.md

 * Ability to send additional http request headers (e.g X-Forwarded-For) to server from browser using Browser Mob Proxy
 * Ability to test application on non-localhost domains (e.g local.example.com) on SSL with Self Signed certificate using headless mode

+## Avoiding Xvfb

+In lot of examples, Xvfb (Virtual Frame Buffer) was used as a solution for web driver based tests running in headless CI server.
+However, when running large number of tests (typically 600+) for an enterprise application, Xvfb crashed during the test run.
+This happened frequently, even after setting DBUS_SESSION_BUS_ADDRESS=/dev/null.
+As a result the build was red due to single failure and the build become flaky.
+After using the Chrome in native headless mode (--headless), then build became robust and never failed with occasional crash.

 ## Classification of headless testing
-Headless testing with chrome can be classified into following categories, based on the category, test setup needs additional web driver configurations and tools (like proxies).
+Headless testing with chrome can be classified into following categories as listed below.
+Based on the test category, test setup needs additional web driver configurations and tools (like proxies).
 This demo repository contains code that covers all these categories.

 #### Simple
 Testing the application on localhost on http or https (using self signed certificate)